mars1980/mmp100Compressed/README.md

   1. **Readings**
   	1. Chapter 17 (HTML 5 Layout) & Chapter 16 (Images) in the Duckett Book

-  2. **In class exercise** - Using what we've learned so far, style your homepage using an external stylesheet
+  2. **In class exercise** - Style your homepage using an external stylesheet, add a navigation bar according to [this](http://css-snippets.com/simple-horizontal-navigation/) tutorial

 6. **Fri 1.9.15** Review: HTML elements, CSS Rules, syntax, inline vs Block,